jj-zhu/jj-zhu.github.io/index.md

 - Apr 2023.
 Gave a plenary talk at the Leibniz Institute for Agricultural Engineering and Bioeconomy Potsdam, during the workshop "Mathematical Modeling and Simulation" (MMS) Days.
 - Served as area chair for AISTATS 2023.
 - Sep 2022.
 [Here are the slides](https://jj-zhu.github.io/file/Eindhoven-OT-workshop-2022-Zhu.pdf) for a recent talk I gave at the OT workshop at TU Eindhoven.
-- Aug 2022.
-[Here (in both German and English)](https://jj-zhu.github.io/file/fvb-journal-interview.pdf) is a recent journal interview about my career path.

 #### Twitter feed
 <a class="twitter-timeline" data-width="800" href="https://twitter.com/__jzhu__?ref_src=twsrc%5Etfw">Tweets by __jzhu__</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>